-- Vulnerability scan: relies entirely on security scanning tools so it’s completely automated in its assessment.
+- Vulnerability scanning relies entirely on security scanning tools, so it’s completely automated in its assessment.
 The scan casts a wide net over the entire network.

-- Vulnerability scan: only aims to discover vulnerabilities, not to exploit them.
+- Vulnerability scanning only aims to discover vulnerabilities, not to exploit them.

-- Pen testing: any found vulnerabilities are exploited to assess the strength of the security posture.
-Since pen testing also relies on using creative tactics and techniques to hack the internal networks, it’s likely that the penetration testers may discover a zero-day vulnerability in the process.
+- Pen testing exploits any vulnerabilities it finds, to assess the strength of the security posture.
+Since pen testing also relies on creative tactics and techniques to hack the internal networks, the penetration testers may discover a zero-day vulnerability in the process.

-- Vulnerability scan: a detective control, which means the priority (and the goal) is to detect problems.
+- Vulnerability scanning is a detective control, which means the priority (and the goal) is to detect problems.

-- Pen testing: a preventive control, which means the priority is to identify vulnerabilities and use the findings to prevent those weaknesses from being exploited in the future.
+- Pen testing is a preventive control, which means the priority is to identify vulnerabilities and use the findings to prevent those weaknesses from being exploited.

-- Vulnerability scan: low-to-moderate cost, since it usually on involves the use of tools.
+- Vulnerability scanning has only a low-to-moderate cost, since it usually involves using tools.

-- Pen testing: high cost, since organizations usually engage an external pen testing team to perform the pen test and penetration test report findings.
+- Pen testing carries a higher cost since organizations usually engage an external team to perform the pen test and report their findings.